 See the video below for details:

 Putting With a Hybrid – Video Summary

-We use a combination of a chipping set up (normal grip, narrow stance, grip right down the club, ball in the middle of the stance, weight forward on to the left side) and a putting stroke (rocking of the shoulders, no wrist hinge, lower body very still).
+- We use a combination of a chipping setup (normal putting grip, narrow stance, grip right down the club, ball in the middle of the stance, weight forward on to the left side) and a putting stroke (rocking of the shoulders, no wrist hinge, lower body very still).